AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 	We changed the rendering backend in Stingray 1.8 to Metal instead of OpenGL on iOS.
 We use the googlevr SDK to implement iOS Cardboard support and this means it has been temporarily disabled, because this SDK does not include support for Metal out of the box.
 For details, see [this known issues link](https://developers.google.com/vr/ios/release-notes).

--	**GAME- 22249 Missing Scaleform UIs from all templates when running games on iOS**
+-	**GAME-22249 All templates missing Scaleform UIs when running on iOS**

 	**Workaround:** None.

--	**GAME-22069 Baked reflection probe don't function properly when using mini-renderer**
+-	**GAME-22069 Baked reflection probes don't function properly when using the mini-renderer**

-	Reflection probe cubemaps are not generated properly when using mini-renderer, and the reflections look faded in VR template projects.
+	Reflection probe cubemaps are not generated properly when using the mini-renderer, and the reflections look faded in VR template projects.

 	**Workaround:** Modify your project's *settings.ini* file to use the default renderer, and generate the cubemaps.
 Close the project, switch back to mini_renderer in *settings.ini* and then re-open the project.